jaredhanson/passport-google-openidconnect/README.md

 [Google](https://www.google.com/) using [OpenID Connect](https://www.passportjs.org/packages/passport-openidconnect/).

 This module lets you authenticate using Google in your Node.js applications.
-By plugging into Passport, Google authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](https://github.com/senchalabs/connect#readme)-style middleware, including [Express](https://expressjs.com/).
+By plugging into Passport, Sign In with Google can be easily and unobtrusively integrated into any application or framework that supports [Connect](https://github.com/senchalabs/connect#readme)-style middleware, including [Express](https://expressjs.com/).